OFFICIAL SMALL CLAIMS GUIDES:

 The basics of small claims lawsuits are similar across the country, but the specific procedures vary, so historically, plaintiffs would need to check their county court’s requirements carefully.

-Today, with Squabble’s jurisdiction optimization, just answer basic questions in the app and you can be sure that your filing will be done right.
-When you’re asked how much you’re owed, enter the figure, and the app will automatically let you know if the amount you’re seeking is within the limit for your jurisdiction.
+Today, with Squabble’s jurisdiction optimization, just answer basic questions in the platform and you can be sure that your filing will be done right.
+When you’re asked how much you’re owed, enter the figure, and Squabble will automatically let you know if the amount you’re seeking is within the limit for your jurisdiction.
 If it’s not, you can waive the excess amount and just sue for the maximum through Squabble (or hire an attorney to sue outside of small claims court).

 |District of Columbia||$10,000|

 |Indiana||$6,000 ($8,000 in Marion County)|

 |Massachusetts||$7,000 (No limit for auto accident property damage)|